magwenelab/WeavePop_Cneoformans/README.md

-# Crypto_Diversity_Pipeline
+# WeavePop_Cneoformans

-Description of running the [DiversityPipeline](https://github.com/magwenelab/DiversityPipeline) in the Desjardins et al. 2017 dataset.
+Description of running the [WeavePop](https://github.com/magwenelab/WeavePop) in the Desjardins et al. 2017 and Ashton et al. 2019 datasets and the analyses of the results.

+The working directory of everything described here is `WeavePop_Cneoformans/`, unless otherwise specified.

+## Desjardins

-## Download and preparation of data and config files
+### Download and processing of data and config files

 The reference genome assemblies for each lineage are:
  * VNI: Strain H99 from [FungiDB release 65](https://fungidb.org/common/downloads/release-65/CneoformansH99/).